-Schenk Homestead Farm is a small, diversified farmstead focusing on growing vegetables with biodynamic practices and raising pastured poultry.
-In the 2020 season we will be selling our vegetables at local farmers markets, including the Saturday Geneva Farmers Market at the New York State Welcome Center from 8:00 am to 1:30 pm and the Thursday Point of the Bluff Vineyards Farmers Market in Hammondsport from 5 pm to 7 pm.
-Our produce can also be found on the menus of restaurants throughout the Finger Lakes and in area farm stands and grocery stores.
+Schenk Homestead Farm is a small, diversified farmstead focusing on growing vegetables with biodynamic practices.
+In the 2021 season we will be selling our vegetables at local farmers markets, including the Saturday, Geneva Farmers Market, at the New York State Welcome Center from 8:00 am to 1:30 pm and the Thursday, Point of the Bluff Vineyards Farmers Market, in Hammondsport from 5 pm to 7 pm.
+Our produce can also be found on the menus of restaurants throughout the Finger Lakes and in area farm stands and grocery stores, including Joseph's Wayside Market and The Farm Market at South Bloomfield.

-Schenk Homestead Farm’s mission is to make sure our farm improves the soil, biodiversity and local watersheds in our area.
+Schenk Homestead Farm’s mission is to make sure our farm improves the soil, biodiversity and our local watershed.
 These beliefs are based in regenerative agriculture and economic principles with a desire to sustain a cultural legacy of homegrown foods and services historic to Naples, NY.
 We feel a sense of obligation to preserve our beautiful and proud agricultural community for future generations which means always prioritizing our environment that provides these bountiful ecosystem services; including the food we eat.
 In practice, this includes using limited or no-tilling practices, integrated pest management strategies, cover cropping our fields to improve soil health and prevent erosion, and planting diverse local variety crops.
 We also promote living soil health by not using any petroleum based fertilizers and instead focus on feeding soil microorganisms through compost teas and applying a compost mix to all our garden beds.

 Schenk Homestead Farm hopes to reduce our impact on the environment and minimize our contribution to climate change by including a 11,000 kW solar energy system on our property, minimizing use of irrigation, and use green manures and compost teas on our fields.